ccs-amsterdam/r-course-material/tutorials/rvest.md

 well for scraping.
 The second approach is to use **xpath**.
 Xpath patterns are more difficult to read and write, but are in the end more powerful than CSS selectors, meaning there are some patterns that you can express in xpath but cannot express in CSS.
+In this tutorial we’ll only cover CCS selectors.
+Just be aware that you could also use `xpath`.

-In this tutorial we’ll mainly cover the most important basics of CCS selectors.
-But we’ll also cover a single `xpath` trick, because it allows you to do one nice thing that CCS can’t.
+In `rvest`, you would then simply use `html_element(xpath = "")`.

 ## CSS selectors